Book of Documents: Han dynasty: Modern and Old Scripts

 It originally consisted of 29 chapters, but the "Great Speech" 太誓 chapter was lost shortly afterwards and replaced by a new version.
-The remaining 28 chapters were later expanded into 30 when Ouyang Gao 歐陽高 divided the "Pangeng" chapter into three sections.
+The remaining 28 chapters were later expanded into 30 when Ouyang Gao divided the "Pangeng" chapter into three sections.

-Shortly after, records tell us that several manuscripts were recovered from a wall of the home of Confucius, around 186 BC, and interpreted by his descendant Kong Anguo.
+During the reign of Emperor Wu, renovations of the home of Confucius are said to have uncovered several manuscripts hidden within a wall, including a longer version of the Documents.